avigloz/ahura/README.md

 In larger projects, `ahura` is far more useful.

-The main purpose of `ahura`, as mentioned above, is to manage function imports - so, in large projects where many modules might import many of the same functions over and over, `ahura` shines.
+The main purpose of `ahura`, as mentioned above, is to manage function imports from modules - so, in large projects where many modules might `require` many of the same functions over and over, `ahura` shines.

 Your project benefits from both improved organization and code readability.